-Use theatre to practice bravery in community through deep listening and storytelling so that we are more prepared to be courageous in our everyday lives.
+We use theatre to practice bravery in community to be more prepared for courageous action in our everyday lives.

-We envision spaces where diverse, multicultural, and intergenerational communities come together to explore what it means to be human, celebrate our differences, and reflect on our shared past, present, and future.
+We envision spaces where diverse communities come together to explore what it means to be human, celebrate our differences, and reflect on our shared past, present, and future.

 - Community in our home-place